-The Australian Paired Kidney Exchange Programme: a transplant option for patients with an incompatible living donor
+The Australian Paired Kidney Exchange Program: a transplant option for patients with an incompatible living donor

-The Australian Paired Kidney Exchange (AKX) Programme is an initiative of the OTA to increase the options for living kidney donation.
+The Australian Paired Kidney Exchange (AKX) Program is an initiative of the OTA to increase the options for living kidney donation.

-The AKX Programme helps patients seeking a kidney transplant, whose potential living donor is unsuitable for them due to blood group and/or tissue incompatibility.
+The AKX Program helps patients seeking a kidney transplant, whose potential living donor is unsuitable for them due to blood group and/or tissue incompatibility.